 What Do Patent Lawyers Do?

 Patent lawyers' main responsibilities are to conduct patent litigation and handle copyright and trademark infringement cases.
 Patent lawyers must be licensed by the United States Patent and Trademark Office, and becoming a patent lawyer requires a background in technology or the sciences, as well as a J.D. degree.
-Schools offering Juris Doctor degrees can also be found in these popular choices.

 Job Duties of a Patent Lawyer